 3) Collection and Use of Personal Information

-Personal information will only be collected and used by authorized staff consistent with the activities of Edmonton Community Foundation.
+Personal information will only be collected and used by authorized staff consistent with ECF activities.
 Personal information is collected for the following reasons:

 - To process gifts, award payments, and payroll and benefits;